What are Indiana court records?

 Indiana Supreme Court

-There’s a Indiana Supreme Court in every single state that reviews the decisions formed at a state trial and appeals courts for submission with the legal guidelines of the state and constitution.
+There’s an Indiana Supreme Court in every single state that reviews the decisions formed at a state trial and appeals courts for submission with the legal guidelines of the state and constitution.
 But, not every state calls their highest court the Supreme Court.
-Judgements generated by these courts could be appealed directly to the Supreme Court of the U.S.
+Judgments generated by these courts could be appealed directly to the U.S. Supreme Court.

 Indiana Appellate / Appeals Court

-Whenever either party in a civil case, or the accused of a Indiana criminal case, doesn’t accept the decision drawn by the trial court, they could ask for an appeal.
-An appeal signifies that there exists a application for the case to get observed by a different court.
-A person that is found guilty of an offense is provided the opportunity to file one automatic appeal of their case, having legal professional provided if necessary.
+Whenever either party in a civil case or the accused of an Indiana criminal case doesn’t accept the decision drawn by the trial court, they could ask for an appeal.
+An appeal signifies that an application exists for the case to be observed by a different court.
+A person who is found guilty of an offense is provided the opportunity to file one automatic appeal of their case, having legal professionals provided if necessary.

 US District Courts